Azure/meta-azure-service-broker/docs/azure-cosmos-db.md

   1. Check whether deleting the CosmosDB account succeeds or not.

-## Create an Azure CosmosDB service
+## Create an Azure Cosmos DB service

 1. Get the service name and plans